openhwgroup/cva6/README.md

 Source for GitHub Pages.
 Contains a pointers to the [Verification Strategy document](https://core-v-docs-verif-strat.readthedocs.io/en/latest/), the [CORE-V-DOCS](https://github.com/openhwgroup/core-v-docs) repository, and available coverage reports.

 ### mk
-Common simulation Makefiles that support testsbenches for all CORE-V cores.
+Common simulation Makefiles that support testbenches for all CORE-V cores.

 ### lib
 Common components for the all CORE-V verification environments.